eloso42/CarND-Advanced-Lane-Lines/writeup.md

  ![Distorted][image2] | ![Undistorted][image2u]

 Distortion correction is done by calling `cv2.undistort` with the camera matrix and distortion coefficients obtained from the previous step.
-The code for this is contained in the function `process_single_image` in `alf.py`.
+The code for this is contained in the function `process_single_image()` in `alf.py`.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function `image2LaneBinary` at lines # through # in `LaneFinder.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in function `image2LaneBinary()` in `LaneFinder.py`).
 Here's an example of my output for this step.

 ![alt text][image3]